 In addition, there are also certain requirements Amazon asks you to meet.
 In this post, you’ll find out what these are and get some great tips to help you make the most of your product images on one of the most popular eCommerce platforms out there.

-Why Are Amazon Images So Important?
+Why Are Amazon Images So Important in 2023?

 According to Amazon stats, around 80% of smartphone users found product images and photos very or extremely influential in helping their online purchasing decisions.